JustenMX/auth0-demo-app/README.md

+# Demo App demonstrating the integration of Auth0

 # Auth0 React SDK Sample Application

 This sample demonstrates the integration of [Auth0 React SDK](https://github.com/auth0/auth0-react) into a React application created using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
 The sample is a companion to the [Auth0 React SDK Quickstart](https://auth0.com/docs/quickstart/spa/react).